Arminas19/project4/README.md

    + In the source drop-down menu, I selected my branch as - main, and then I got the link to my website.
    * Here is the link to my website - https://arminas19.github.io/Project1/
  ### Credits
 **Content**
-   + I took Some of the code from the sign-up form the Love Running Project or 'Challenge'.
+   + I got inspiration from code institute's "i think before i blog" section.
-   + I had some inspiration from the links and active class from the Love Running Project, but I didn't copy and paste I just wrote it myself.
+   + I had looked over Django documentation and stack overflow to check for syntax that I didn't know how to use.

 **Media**
-   +  I copy and Pasted some text from the officially EA Fifa 22 website - here is their link: https://www.ea.com/en-gb/games/fifa/fifa-22.
+   + I copy and pasted a small fraction of text from Glenroyal restaurant into my Sodja restaurant project.
-   + All my images were taken from this link: https://www.bing.com/images/search?q=fifa+22&form=HDRSC3&first=1&tsc=ImageHoverTitle.
+   + All my images were taken from google images.
-   + I also used google fonts and icons - link for that: https://fontawesome.com/v5.15/icons/comments?style=solid.
+   + I got my icon image in google.
 ## Resolution Sizes
-   + fully responsive.
+   + Fully responsive sizes.